amazon-connect/amazon-connect-streams/Documentation-GR.md

 connect.globalResiliency.onFailoverCompleted((data) => {console.log(data)}); // { activeRegion: "us-east-1", activeCcpUrl: "<url>" }
 ```

 Register a function to be triggered when the UI changes to display a different region, and agents are able to begin taking contacts in the new CCP region.
 This function will NOT be triggered in the event where CCP initializes and the region whose CCP was provided in the `ccpUrl` parameter (i.e. not the `secondaryCCPUrl`) is not the currently active region for the agent.
-If you wish, you can set up hooks using this function before calling `connect.core.initCCP()`.

 Parameter `f`: A function that will be triggered when the UI changes to show CCP for a different region.
 The function will be called with an Object parameter with three properties: